 It’s talking to you through your smartphone.
 You and google maps are one.
 It knows your location.
 It knows where you are going.
 And it’s there to help you get there.

-While the analogy might seem a bit silly, the traditional road map is more like a nanny, and the Google maps more like an au pair.
+While the analogy might seem a bit silly, the traditional road map is more like a nanny, and Google maps is more like an au pair.

 They’ll both get you to your final destination (i.e. having childcare) … but don’t think for a minute that the two experiences are even going to be remotely similar!